 Database

 Better Auth requires a database connection to store data.
-It comes with a query builder called Kysley to manage and query your database.
+It comes with a query builder called Kysely to manage and query your database.
 The database will be used to store data such as users, sessions, and more.
 Plugins can also define their own database tables to store data.

 You can pass a database connection to Better Auth by passing a supported database instance, a dialect instance or a Kysely instance in the database options.